i-love-coffee-i-love-tea/audogombleed.sh/docs/PUBLISHING.md

 # Publishing to Package Repositories

-This document covers the steps to publish audogombleed to Debian, Nix (nixpkgs), and the Arch User Repository (AUR).
+This document covers the steps to publish audogombleed to Debian, Nix (nixpkgs), the Arch User Repository (AUR), Homebrew, Fedora COPR, and Gentoo overlays.

 ## Prerequisites (all ecosystems)